 Lightweight and durable, Cedar Pencils are made from a renewable resource — genuine incense cedar from the carefully managed, sustainable forests of California and Oregon.

-- “Pencil blocks” are sawed into “slats”, each one-half the thickness of a finished pencil.
-Tungsten-tipped saw blades ensure precision tolerances of +- .0003 inch.
+- “Pencil blocks” are sawed into “slats,” each one-half the thickness of a finished pencil.
+Tungsten-tipped saw blades ensure precision tolerances of +- .0003 inches.

 - Each stained slat is machine-grooved to receive the pencil lead.

-- Pencil “lead”, a fragile mixture of clay and graphite, is placed into the grooves of the bottom slat.
-The strength and stability of incense-cedar keeps the pencil lead from breaking.
+- Pencil “lead,” is a fragile mixture of clay and graphite, is placed into the grooves of the bottom slat.
+The strength and stability of incense cedar keep the pencil lead from breaking.

 - High-speed machinery shapes and cuts the slat sandwich into individual pencils.